Rajnish20/Dotnet/README.md

 # Dotnet
-This is a simple to fetch the record from database using Dapper ORM in asp.net mvc There is a custom controller named default controller in which there are four different action method:-
+This is a project simple to fetch the record from database using Dapper ORM in asp.net mvc There is a custom controller named default controller in which there are four different action method:-
 1. GetRecord : This method fetching the list of all record of a table.
 2. SearchRecord : This method fetching the single record on the basis of Id entered by the user.